honeynet/DICOMHawk/README.md

 - DICOMHawk employs different types of honeytokens in both the DICOM server and the Web API including encapsulated PDF canary tokens, honeyURLs (fake URLs that are seeded into the DICOM datasets), credential honeytokens, hidden endpoints and hidden credentials in the source code.

-- DICOMHawk provides automatic threat intelligence chack on each unique IP address interacts with honeypot.
+- DICOMHawk provides automatic threat intelligence checks on each unique IP address that interacts with honeypot.

 - An optional Blackhole service is integrated to DICOMHawk blocking traffic on kernel level for the known mass-scanner services.
 To enable it, see _DICOMHawk configuration_.